googlefonts/colr-gradients-spec/colr-gradients-spec.md

 A linear gradient provide gradation of colors along a straight line.
 The gradient is defined by two points, p₀ and p₁, plus a color line, with stop offset 0 aligned to p₀ and stop offset 1.0 aligned to p₁.
 Colors between p₀ and p₁ are interpolated using the color line.

-An additional point, p₂, is also used to rotate the gradient orientation in the space on either side of the line defined by P₀ and P₁.
-The vector from P₀ to P₂ can be referred to as the *rotation vector*.
-If the rotation vector is colinear with the line P₀P₁, there is no rotation: colors in the space on either side of the line P₀P₁ extend in the perpendicular direction.
-But if the rotation vector is not colinear, the gradient will appear to be skewed.
+An additional point, p₂, is also used to rotate the gradient orientation in the space on either side of the line defined by p₀ and p₁.
+The vector from p₀ to p₂ can be referred to as the *rotation vector*.
+If the rotation vector is colinear with the line p₀p₁, there is no rotation: colors in the space on either side of the line p₀p₁ extend in the perpendicular direction.
+But if the rotation vector is not colinear, the gradient is drawn skewed by the angle between p₀p₁ and p₀p₂.

+If the dot-product (p₁ - p₀) · (p₂ - p₀) is zero (or near-zero for an implementation-defined definition) then the gradient is ill-formed and shall not be rendered.

 Figure 5.12 illustrates linear gradients using the three different color line extend modes and with two different rotation vectors.
+In each case, three color stops are specified: red at 0.0, yellow at 0.5, and red at 1.0.

 ![Linear gradients using pad, repeat, and reflect extend modes, and with different rotation vectors.](images/colr_linear_gradients.png)

 **Figure 5.12 Linear gradients using pad, repeat, and reflect extend modes, and with different rotation vectors.**

-If the dot-product (P₁ - P₀) · (P₂ - P₀) is zero (or near-zero for an implementation-defined definition) then the gradient is ill-formed and nothing shall be rendered.

 **5.7.11.1.2.3 Radial gradients**